silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/02_CMS_Architecture.md

-The CMS relies heavily on Ajax-loading of interfaces, so each interface and the JavaScript driving it have to assume its underlying DOM structure is appended via an Ajax callback rather than being available when the browser window first loads. jQuery.entwine is effectively an advanced version of [jQuery.live](http://api.jquery.com/live/) and [jQuery.delegate](http://api.jquery.com/delegate/), so takes care of dynamic event binding.
+The CMS relies heavily on Ajax-loading of interfaces, so each interface and the JavaScript driving it have to assume its underlying DOM structure is appended via an Ajax callback rather than being available when the browser window first loads. jQuery.entwine is effectively an advanced version of [jQuery.on](https://api.jquery.com/on/), so takes care of dynamic event binding.

 Most interfaces will require their own JavaScript and CSS files, so the Ajax loading has to ensure they're loaded unless already present.
 A custom-built library called